 Slate™ Connect has everything you need to run custom models on additional PCs.
 Slate™ Desktop activates on one PC.
 Pro on two.
 Run your custom models on more PCs without buying more Slate™ Desktop licenses.
 If you work with other translators in teams or agencies, learn more about sharing models with Slate™ Connect.

 Slate™ Connect is one of the applications in the Slate™ Desktop suite.
 It’s the application that runs as a machine translation service provider to your personal computer.
-This stand-alone application connects custom translation models to computer-assisted translation tools without installing applications you don’t need.
+This stand-alone application connects custom translation engines to computer-assisted translation tools without installing applications you don’t need.

 Commitment to breakthroughs in complexity and cost